triggity/react-coffee/README.md

 ##### 2) Write non-jsx React DOM components (better)
     (HelloMessage {name:Michael}, [])

-With the latter, you can compile straight to javascript
+With the latter, you can compile straight to javascript and skip the jsx